pig-dot-dev/muscle-mem/README.md

 engine("do some task")
 engine("do some task") # cache hit
 ```

+It is expected that your agent is callable, either as a function or with a `__call__` method.
+Any args and kwargs passed to `engine()` will be directly passed to your agent.
+Our examples use a string, but it could be a list of ChatCompletion messages or whatever your agent callable expects.

 By default, trajectories are stored in a single cache.
 You may tag trajectories with a description of the task to create unique buckets.